|

 Solana and many other significant artists.

-are few, but there are works by Robert Delaunay, Yves Tanguy, Man Ray,
+artists are few, but there are works by Robert Delaunay, Yves Tanguy, Man

-Jacques Lipchitz, Lucio Fontana, Yves Klein, cubist still-lifes by Georges
+Ray, Jacques Lipchitz, Lucio Fontana, Yves Klein, cubist still-lifes by

-a free-access library specializing in art, with a collection of over 100,000
+also hosts a free-access library specializing in art, with a collection

-building of the museum was an 18th century hospital.
-Extensive modern renovations
+central building of the museum was an 18th century hospital.
+Extensive

 top